OxWearables/Oxford_Wearables_Activity_Recognition/README.md

    git clone https://github.com/activityMonitoring/Oxford_Wearables_Activity_Recognition.git
    cd Oxford_Wearables_Activity_Recognition/
    ```
-1. Create an anaconda environment from the provided requirements YAML file:
+1. Create an anaconda environment using the provided YAML file:
    ```bash
    conda env create -f environment.yml
    ```
-   If you get any errors, maybe editing the last line of
+   If you get any errors, maybe try editing the last line of
    `environemnt.yml` where it says `prefix: ~/anaconda3/envs/cdt_wearables` and make it point to your
    Anaconda installation.
-1. You are now ready to use the environment:
+1. Finally, activate the environment:
    ```bash
    conda activate cdt_wearables
    ```